 Help With Lost or Missing Animals

 I’m often asked to help with lost or missing animal cases.
-This is a specialty within the animal communication field and for many reasons can be quite difficult work.
-This is not something I feel particularly good at even though I’ve had success in the past.
+This is a specialty within the professional animal communicator field and for many reasons, these cases can be quite difficult work with.
+This is not something I feel particularly good at even though I’ve had success finding lost animals in the past.

 I refer to cases to people who do enjoy them and do good work in this area.